Skip to main content

 What is the difference between an epidemic and a pandemic?

 Influenza epidemics occur every year.
-An epidemic does not affect all people because many people have at least some immunity.
-On the other hand, when new strains emerge, people do not have immunity, and, therefore, almost everyone is susceptible.
+An epidemic does not affect all people because many people have at least some immunity to the virus

 Watch this video clip related to making a vaccine in advance of the arrival of influenza during the fall 1968 pandemic.
 The clip is from the award-winning documentary, Hilleman: A Perilous Quest to Save the World’s Children.